Skip to main content

 • For Lit component stylesheets, use a .lit.css suffix.

 Bridgetown’s bundled Lit configuration provides the building blocks for this setup.
-You’ll need to edit a few lines in your frontend/javascript/index.js and esbuild.config.js files to opt into this (just look at the comments in the files).
+You’ll need to edit a few lines in your frontend/javascript/index.js and esbuild.config.js files to opt into this (look at the comments in the files).
 Once completed, you’ll be able to write components such as this:

 // _src/components/my-nifty-tag.lit.js